Manual Physical Therapy Specialists

 What’s the End Game?

-Whether you’re in pain and need relief, are seeking to heal from an injury or want to improve your range of motion, manual therapy can help.
+Whether you’re in pain and need relief, are seeking to heal from an injury or want to improve your range of motion, manual physical therapy can help.
 Your body is a sophisticated machine, but sometimes it can work against you.
 Manual therapy uses this understanding to trigger self-healing in your body.

 Manual therapy can be used to: